guardian/cdk/docs/migration-guide-ec2.md

 configured to deploy to both versions of your infrastructure, so you can operate in this state for as long as you need to._

-_We will remove the old copy of your resources in a later stage of the migration._

 1. Create an instance of GuEc2App in your stack.

     Use your existing stack as a guide.
 For example, you will likely need to